 Transient CO Problems: "transient" or on-again-off-again CO problems can be caused by outdoor conditions and other special circumstances.

-The following conditions can result in transient CO situations:
+The following conditions can result in transient CO situations

-1. Excessive spillage or reverse venting of fuel appliances caused by outdoor conditions such as: Wind direction and/or velocity, including high, gusty winds.
+- Excessive spillage or reverse venting of fuel appliances caused by outdoor conditions such as: - Wind direction and/or velocity, including high, gusty winds.
+Heavy air in the vent pipes (cold/humid air with extended periods between cycles).
+Negative pressure differential resulting from the use of exhaust fans.

-- Heavy air in the vent pipes (cold/humid air with extended periods between cycles). - Negative pressure differential resulting from the use of exhaust - · Several appliances running at the same time competing for limited fresh air. - · Vent pipe connections vibrating loose from clothes dryers, furnaces, or water heaters. - Obstructions in or unconventional vent pipe designs which can amplify the above situations.
-2. Extended operation of unvented fuel burning devices (range, oven, - fireplace).
-3. Temperature inversions, which can trap exhaust close to the - 4.
-Car idling in an open or closed attached garage, or near a home.
+- Several appliances running at the same time competing for limited fresh air. - Vent pipe connections vibrating loose from clothes dryers, furnaces, or water heaters - Obstructions in or unconventional vent pipe designs which can amplify the above situations - Extended operation of unvented fuel burning devices (range, oven, fireplace).
+Temperature inversions, which can trap exhaust close to the ground. - Car idling in an open or closed attached garage, or near a home.

 These conditions are dangerous because they can trap exhaust in your home.
-Since these conditions can come and go, they are also hard to
+Since these conditions can come and go, they are also hard to recreate during a CO investigation.

-HOW CAN I PROTECT MY FAMILY FROM
+HOW CAN I PROTECT MY FAMILY FROM CO POISONING?